element-hq/element-android/docs/notifications.md

 If you create your own matrix client, you will also need to deploy an instance of a **Push Gateway** with the credentials needed to use FCM for your app.

-On registration, a matrix client must tell to it's Home Server what Push Gateway to use.
+On registration, a matrix client must tell its homeserver what Push Gateway to use.

 See [Sygnal](https://github.com/matrix-org/sygnal/) for a reference implementation.
 ```